MicrosoftDocs/dynamics365smb-docs/business-central/ui-search.md

 >   The list includes only actions that are available in the navigation bar at the top of the page.
 Actions on FastTabs are not included.

 ### Finding a Page or a Task
 The results in the **Go to Pages and Tasks** section provide access to other pages and let you perform tasks or look up information.
-If you use these pages often, you can choose the bookmark icon to add a link to any page onto your Home screen.
+If you use these pages often, you can choose the bookmark icon to add a link to any page onto your Role Center.
+For more information, see [Add a Page Action to Your Role Center](ui-bookmarks.md).

 The pages and tasks that are listed depend on the user experience you chose for your company.
 The **Essential** experience gives access to fewer than the **Premium** experience does.
 The first time you sign in, you use the **Essential** experience.
 For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).